Computer Science Advisory Board

 Picture of Peter Sanderson

-Dr. Peter Sanderson came to MSU in 1992 after working for eight years as a software developer.
-He describes the next nine plus years as living the dream.
-He loved his classes and his students.
-In 1999 he became department head and led the successful ABET re-accreditation effort the following year.
+In 1999, he became department head and led the successful ABET re-accreditation effort the following year.
 Soon thereafter, family matters drew him and his wife Nancy back to their home state of Ohio.
 For the next 16 years, he taught computer science at Otterbein University, serving as department chair for six of those years and retiring as Emeritus Professor in May 2017.

 However, Dr. Sanderson never lost his devotion to MSU and the computer science department.
 Upon his departure, he established a scholarship fund to assist deserving students.
 When the Computer Science Advisory Board was established, he readily accepted Dr. Lloyd Smith’s invitation to join it.
-The department depends on the Board to keep it aware of evolving trends and needs in the workplace so it may adjust its programs to prepare
+The department depends on the board to keep it aware of evolving trends and needs in the workplace so it may adjust its programs to prepare graduates for successful careers.
+Dr. Sanderson describes his role as an academic member to be providing an informed independent view on curricular matters.
+He feels honored to have served, and we are very grateful for his leadership and contributions to our department.